Elitro/Webpage/src/blog/webpack/webpack-build.md

 ```
 $ ./node_modules/.bin/eslint --init
 ```
+This file includes your linting rules, if some rules are inconvenient for you, feel free to turn them off.

-Basic setup to get you started:
+Here is a basic setup to get you started:
 ```javascript
 module.exports = {
     "extends": "eslint:recommended",